preservim/vimux/README.md

 _Notes:_

-* Vimux assumes a tmux version >= 1.5.
-Some older versions might work but it is recommended to use at least version 1.5.
+* Vimux assumes a reasonably new version of tmux.
+Some older versions might work but it is recommended to use the latest stable release.

+## Usage

+The full documentation is available [online](https://raw.github.com/preservim/vimux/master/doc/vimux.txt) and accessible inside vim via `:help vimux`

 ## Platform-specific Plugins